qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Unicode and text

 - Two concepts: code point, grapheme cluster:
   - Grapheme cluster is the "unit of character" in GUI.
-  - For visible ascii characters, a character is a code point, a character is a grapheme cluster.
-  - An emoji is a grapheme cluster, but it may consist of many code points.
+An emoji is a grapheme cluster, but it may consist of many code points.
   - In UTF-8, a code point can be 1, 2, 3 or 4 bytes.
 The byte number does not necessarily represent code point number.
   - In UTF-16, each UTF-16 code unit is 2 bytes.
 A code point can be 1 code unit (2 bytes) or 2 code units (4 bytes, surrogate pair).
   - JSON string `\u` escape uses surrogate pair. `"\uD83D\uDE00"` in JSON has only one code point.
 - Strings in different languages:
   - Rust use UTF-8 for in-memory string. `s.len()` gives byte count.
 Rust does not allow directly indexing on a `str` (but allows subslicing). `s.chars().count()` gives code point count.
-Rust is strict in UTF-8 code point validity (for example Rust doesn't allow subslice to cut on invalid code point boundary).
+Rust is strict in UTF-8 code point validity.
   - Java, C# and JS's string encoding is similar to UTF-16 [^string_encoding].
 String length is code unit count.
 Indexing works on code units.
 Each code unit is 2 bytes.
 One code point can be 1 code unit or 2 code units.
   - In Python, `len(s)` gives code point count.
 Indexing gives a string that contains one code point.
   - Golang string has no constraint of encoding and is similar to byte array.
 String length and indexing works same as byte array.
 But the most commonly used encoding is UTF-8.
 [See also](https://go.dev/blog/strings)